 In 2015, Controller’s Office made significant changes to the City Survey methodology to ensure the survey reached a representative sample of San Francisco residents.
 In previous years the City Survey had been administered primarily by mail, while the 2015 survey was administered primarily by phone.
 Due to these changes, differences in survey results between 2015 and previous years should be interpreted with caution.

 The level of satisfaction with San Francisco’s Parks and Recreation system has been relatively similar for residents of 94102 and the city overall.
-While it is hard to tell conclusively, due to the significant change in survey methodology, it appears that over the past five years, levels of satisfaction have risen from a little over half of residents rating the system as “good” or “excellent,” to over 75% feeling satisfied.
+While it is hard to tell conclusively, due to the significant change in survey methodology, it appears that over the past seven years, levels of satisfaction have risen from a little over half of residents rating the system as “good” or “excellent,” to over 75% feeling satisfied.

 Office of the Controller, San Francisco City Survey, 2011-2019, available here: http://sfcitysurvey.weebly.com/.